Resilience-Biomarkers-for-Aquaculture/Resilience-Biomarkers-for-Aquaculture.github.io/_posts/2024-12-23-SY-PCA_rnaseq_ref_genomes_annots.md

 2. The most recent [reference genome and gene annotations](https://ncbi.nlm.nih.gov/datasets/genome/GCA_963853765.1/) (herein referred to as `2023`) for C. gigas.

 ## Motivation
-As previously [noted](https://resilience-biomarkers-for-aquaculture.github.io/SW-CGI_ID_matching_attemp_1/), in attempint to compare gene counts between
+As previously [noted](https://resilience-biomarkers-for-aquaculture.github.io/SW-CGI_ID_matching_attemp_1/), in attemping to compare gene counts between
-Roberto's results and `rnaseq` results, we encountered a hurdle:
+Roberto's results and `rnaseq` results, we encountered the following hurdle:
 The gene count matrix that Roberto provided overwhelmingly used gene IDs prefixed with `MSTRG_` (novel or unannotated genes/transcripts identified by
 StringTie) and `CGI_` (CpG islands), whereas the avaialbe NCBI annotations, and thus gene count data, for `2023` uses gene IDs prefixed with `LOC_`, commonly used for annotated genes or predicted genes that do not yet have an official gene symbol or name.